-The Monroe County Clothing Event will be held at Monroe County Fairgrounds Exhibit Building starting at 1:00p.m., on Monday, July 24th, 2023.
+The Monroe County Clothing Event will be held at Monroe County Fairgrounds Exhibit Building starting at 1:30p.m., on Monday, July 22nd, 2024.

-1. Members wishing to participate in the Monroe County Clothing Event must be registered by Thursday, July 6, 2023, at 4:30p.m.
-Please register by calling or stopping by the Extension Office.

-2. Members must have their appropriate judging forms completed before the event and must include a picture of yourself in the outfit.

-3. Pick up appropriate judging forms at the Office or on-line at www.extension.iastate.edu/monroe
+- 1. Members wishing to participate in the Monroe County Clothing Event must be registered by Monday, July 8, 2024, at 4:30p.m.
+Please register by calling, emailing, or stopping by the Extension Office. - 2.
+Members must have their appropriate judging forms completed before the event and must include a picture of yourself in the outfit. - 3.
+Pick up appropriate judging forms at the Office or on-line at www.extension.iastate.edu/monroe